jkk004/golfratingcomparison/README.md

 -Have two seperate files with main (to get the data) and createvisual (to create the visual) because the main portion of getting the data takes more time than just showing the plot with the data.
 You can always merge the files accordingly, but I preferred splitting them.

 -Got the data from web scraping.
-You could do what I did with pretty much any statistic on the PGA Tour Website, other than putting and driving (which was the two main parameters I wanted to focus on).
+With my code and the PGA Tour website, you could get rankings with pretty with pretty much any statistic, other than putting and driving (which were the two main parameters I wanted to focus on).
 All you have to do is change the link to scrape towards that statistic.
-The second link always stays the same, since that is the going through the money leaderboard
+The second link always stays the same, since that is just going through the money leaderboard

 -Only 2 players were out of the top 125, so overall, pretty good showing.